Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Simulation Study

 \subsection{Simulation Study Results}

-Within each outcome type and maximum sample size, the following design operating characteristics are investigated: power, false positive rate, probability of stopping early, expected sample size, posterior median bias, and root mean squared error.
-Since the sampling distribution of the test statistic $T(\mathbf{\mathcal{D}}_n)$ is unknown, power ($\mathcal{P}$) and the false positive rate ($\alpha$) are estimated via 1,000 Monte Carlo iterations.
-While this number is lower than that required by the FDA for adaptive simulations used in RCTs\cite{fda_iterations}, our goal here is to compare model adjustment performance, not obtain precise estimates of operating characteristics.
+Within each outcome type and maximum sample size, the following design operating characteristics are investigated: power, Type 1 error rate, probability of stopping early, expected sample size, posterior median bias, and RMSE.
+Since the sampling distribution of the test statistic $T(\mathbf{\mathcal{D}}_{n_t})$ is unknown, power and the Type 1 error rate are estimated via Monte Carlo using the 1,000 datasets.
+While this number is lower than that required by the FDA for adaptive simulations used in RCTs \cite{fda_iterations}, our goal here is to compare model adjustment performance, not to obtain precise estimates of operating characteristics.
 The probability of stopping early is estimated as the proportion of times the trial stops before performing a final analysis.
 In the continuous and binary outcomes, this is the proportion of times the trial stops before enrolling the maximum number of participants.
-In the time-to-event outcome, this is the proportion of times the trial stops before 75 time units.
+In the time-to-event outcome, this is the proportion of times the trial stops before 50 time units.
 In Bayesian adaptive designs which allow for early stopping, sample size is a random variable.
 Thus, expected sample size is estimated as the average of the 1,000 sample sizes at trial end.
-Posterior median bias is defined as the bias resulting from using the posterior median $\hat{\gamma}^{(M)}$ obtained from an adjustment model as an estimator for the value of $\gamma^{(M)}$ used in the simulation, and is estimated through 1,000 Monte Carlo iterations.
-The Monte Carlo distribution of root mean squared error (RMSE) is displayed for each value of the marginal estimand.
-Here the entire posterior distribution from an adjustment model is used as the estimator for $\gamma^{(M)}$, so this is equivalent to the posterior expected squared error loss.
-For each of the 1,000 simulations, a single value of RMSE is obtained using the 3,000 posterior draws $\gamma_s^{(M)}$ for the value of $\gamma^{(M)}$ used in the simulation:
+Posterior median bias is defined as the bias resulting from using the posterior median $\hat{\gamma}$ obtained from an adjustment model as an estimator for the value of $\gamma$ used in the simulation, and is estimated through Monte Carlo using the 1,000 datasets.
+The Monte Carlo distribution of RMSE is displayed for each value of the marginal estimand.
+Here the entire posterior distribution from an adjustment model is used as the estimator for $\gamma$, so this is equivalent to the posterior expected squared error loss.
+For each of the 1,000 simulations, a single value of RMSE is obtained using the 3,000 posterior draws $\gamma_s$ for the value of $\gamma$ used in the simulation: